nextgen-user/CoolAGI/README.md

 # Open-GPT-4-PLUS
-An opensource replication of GPT-4 Plus Built on Big-AGI and BINGAI.
+An opensource replication of GPT-4 Plus Built on Big-AGI.